arunrvk/mesh-outlining/README.md

           \
               &emsp;&emsp;&emsp;&emsp;1.
 It first obtains the color values of the the default texture and selected texture.
               \
               &emsp;&emsp;&emsp;&emsp;2.
-If the length of the selected texture color is > 1.0 then the default texture color is returned and assigned to
+If the length of the selected texture color is > 1.0 then the default texture color is returned and assigned
               \
-              &emsp;&emsp;&emsp;&emsp;glFragColor.
+              &emsp;&emsp;&emsp;&emsp;to glFragColor.
               \
               &emsp;&emsp;&emsp;&emsp;3.
 For each pixel based on outlinePixelSize both on x and y direction, the Kernel n[10] is prepared to access adjent pixel
               \